 Anxiety and Increased Sensitivity

 Another issue that may play a role is hypersensitivity.
-Anxiety – especially severe anxiety and health anxiety – tends to cause the human brain to focus heavily when it perceives a negative sensation in the body.
-When you focus that heavily on any sensation – whether it's pain, itching, aches, etc. – the sensation amplifies, and feels stronger than it would otherwise.
+Anxiety - especially severe anxiety and health anxiety - tends to cause the human brain to focus heavily when it perceives a negative sensation in the body.
+When you focus that heavily on any sensation - whether it is pain, itching, aches, etc. - the sensation amplifies, and feels stronger than it would otherwise.

 So keep in mind that not all joint problems are caused by anxiety.
 Some may instead be caused by simply a significant increase in sensitivity to the way your body feels.